The fintech sector is transforming banking, payments and transactions as we speak. Here is our introductory guide on the sector.

 Fintech — short for financial technology — has been around for a lot longer than one might think.
 While the term itself is relatively new, fintech itself can be traced back to the 1860s.

 Like Forbes suggests, many people often think fintech is more of a recent development.
 What often comes to mind is a mobile app with which a person can make mobile payments for goods and services, removing the need to hold physical currency.

 While that is largely true, the first signs of fintech innovation emerged from the invention of the printing press, which allowed for the printing of paper currencies all around the world.

 Fast forward to the 1950s when credit cards were introduced, and then to the 1960s when automated teller machines (ATMs) came to the forefront.

-A couple of decades later, the 1980s became instrumental in technology advancements, and in the finance sector.
-This included new banking computers and data which allowed for record-keeping systems.
-Then the 1990s saw the emergence of the Internet and e-commerce business models.
+A couple of decades later, the 1980s were instrumental for technology advancements in the finance sector, introducing new banking computers and data that allowed for record-keeping systems.
+The 1990s, of course, brought the emergence of the internet and ecommerce business models.

 What is fintech?